-Taking a walk in Sir James Park on a sunny day is a great pleasure which you don’t want to miss during your visit in London!
+Taking a walk in Sir James Park on a sunny day is a great pleasure which you don’t want to miss during your visit to London!
 It is very unusual practice in London, but the Park wasn’t named after a King or Queen, but after a leper hospital for women called “James the Less”.

 Later in the history, King James I opened an animal show with exotic animals, including crocodiles and elephants.
 And during the 17th century, King Charles II was very inspired by the Versailles after his visit to France so he decided to rebuild the park imitating the French gardens.
 He was also the one who opened the park to the public.

 The beautiful lake that you can enjoy nowadays didn’t exist for six years during the last century.
 The reason was the WWI as the government decided to drain the lake in 1916 in order to build some temporary government buildings on its ground.